 And if she’s true, well, then she wants the best for you, and for the best part of you.

-Take me and this project.
+Take me and me writing kids' books and blogging, for example.
 I wallygaged for years before my wife finally sat me to down and said:

 "You better get on it."